koendv/SerialWireOutput/README.md

 Companion utilities are the ``bmdebug``  debugger and the ``bmflash`` flashing tool.
 These tools are open source, like the Black Magic Probe itself.
 Download the [tools](https://github.com/compuphase/Black-Magic-Probe-Book/releases) and the [manual](https://github.com/compuphase/Black-Magic-Probe-Book/raw/master/BlackMagicProbe.pdf).

-Black Magic Probe can also output a decoded SWO stream.
+Instead of using an external viewer to do the decoding, Black Magic Probe can also output a decoded SWO stream.
 In the device manager, Black Magic Probe shows up as two COM ports.
 On Windows , connect [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to the second of the two COM ports, labeled "Black Magic UART Port".
 On linux, type ``cat /dev/ttyBmpTarg``.
-At the gdb prompt, type
+In another window, at the gdb prompt, type
 ```
-monitor traceswo 2250000 decode
+(gdb) monitor traceswo 2250000 decode
 ```
 to decode a 2250000 baud SWO stream.
-The decoded SWO stream is sent to the serial port and displayed by PyTTY.
+The decoded SWO stream is sent to the serial port and displayed by PuTTY.

 ## SWOStream
 The SWOStream Arduino class allows you to write debugging messages to the PC where the debugger is running.
 Setup parameters are: